 Designed by renowned Spanish architect Santiago Calatrava, the Museum of Tomorrow is a work of art in itself, seemingly floating over the waters of Guanabara Bay, inspired by the forms of nature and designed to be sustainable.

-The experience begins even before you enter, with the sight of a building that looks like it’s straight out of a science fiction movie.
+The experience begins even before you enter, with the sight of a building that looks like something out of a science fiction movie.
 This space is much more than a traditional museum – it’s an immersive experience that brings together science, technology and sustainability to rethink the future of the planet.

 Facts and Curiosities

-3. With adjustable solar panels and a rainwater harvesting system, the museum uses 9% less energy than a typical building, and its shape allows maximum use of natural light.
+With adjustable solar panels and a rainwater harvesting system, the museum uses 9% less energy than a typical building, and its shape allows maximum use of natural light.
 It captures water from Guanabara Bay for its cooling system, reducing its environmental impact.

 The Museum of Tomorrow is open from Tuesday to Sunday, from 10am to 6pm, with the last entry allowed at 5pm.

 The Museum of Tomorrow is one of the most innovative cultural spaces in Rio de Janeiro, combining science, technology and art.
-Whether it’s for an unusual evening under candlelight or to learn more about climate change, artificial intelligence or sustainability, a visit to the Museum of Tomorrow is an enriching and essential experience for locals and visitors alike.
+Whether for an unusual evening under candlelight or to learn more about climate change, artificial intelligence or sustainability, a visit to the Museum of Tomorrow is an enriching and essential experience for locals and visitors alike.